Agoric/documentation/main/reference/zoe-api/user-seat.md

 Take care when sharing a **UserSeat**, since it includes authority to (attempt to) exit the seat.

+These methods are all documented as returning Promises, since they are always called remotely, but that obscures the fact that they are expected to resolve at semantically different times.
+Some return a value promptly, and others return a promise that won't be fulfilled until the seat is exited. **getOfferResult()** resolves at the discretion of the contract.
+The descriptions below will call out explicitly the cases in which the value is not guaranteed to be resolved promptly.

 **UserSeat** includes queries for the associated offer's current state and an operation to request that the offer exit, as follows: